 Couple jobs work in tandem, so you’ll be constantly pitching in and helping out with the other person’s job throughout the week.

 Customer service experience is great to have as a chalet host, given you are interacting with guests every day, sometimes in a very cosy chalet.
 This interaction is crucial to the guest experience.

 For cooks, catering qualifications are highly regarded.
 It can be tough to compete with those with professional certifications, if you don’t have them yourself.

 For those looking to work in Europe, you may need an EU passport.
 However, it remains to be seen what the new working arrangements are after the UK leaves the EU – and whether a UK working holiday visa might be enough.

-For Japan, you will need to get a working holiday visa.
-See Work a Season in Japan for more information.
+For Canada, Japan etc, you will need to get a working holiday visa.

 Pay and advantages

-Working at the snow!
+Working in the mountains!
 And you get to do it with your partner, which is a cool experience for the two of you.
-It also means you both have incomes to spend on the fun stuff – gear, going out and enjoying the season.
+It also means you both have an income to spend on the fun stuff – gear, going out and enjoying the season.
 In addition, you can stay at the same chalet together and don’t need to separately sort out accommodation.

 Employers will typically also throw in free food, a free lift pass, ski hire.
-In the European resorts, you could expect pay of around 150-200 pounds a week on top of all the free stuff.
+In the European resorts, you could expect pay of around £150-200 per week on top of all the free stuff.